Dachan-Kyong/Dachan-Kyong.github.io/_posts/blog/2023-08-02-creating-blog-1.md

 - **Chip**: Apple M1 Pro
 - **Version**: macOS Monterey, 12.2.1

-## Installation: Based on August 2, 2023
+## Installation, based on August 2, 2023

 ### Step 1: Homebrew
 Go to <https://brew.sh/>, copy link under "Install Homebrew", and paste that in a macOS Terminal: